victorwctsang/messenger_wrapped/README.md

 - **Chat Activity Over Time**: Line graph showcasing activity trends throughout the year.
 - **Peak Chatting Hours**: Radial plot that visualizes the chat's most active hours.

+## Future Improvements
+* Add tests and more detailed error handling.
+* Add a debug mode for easier development.
+* Add an "upload file" version of this app, so users can upload individual files/folders.
+* Deploy this as a webapp (currently this only works locally, since streamlit doesn't currently support folder selection).
+* Adapt this into a Facebook app, so users can load their chats without downloading from facebook.
+* Introduce an API option for data loading, so users can load their chats without downloading from facebook.
+* Add a desensitized option, which will remove names and words from the output.

 ## Getting Started

 ### Prerequisites